surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.37.4-rc2 =
+= 3.37.4-1 =

 (2016/11/25) Added a check for 'manage_options' permission before checking for outdated WP / PHP versions and duplicate post meta tags.

-= 3.37.3-1 =

-(2016/11/17) Updated the "Plugin Setup Guide and Notes".
-Updated hard minimum and recommended minimum WordPress and PHP versions.
-Added a "Reference URL" link to notice messages when generating the head meta tag array.
+Added a new "WPSSO Tweet a Quote (WPSSO TAQ)" extension to the Extension Plugins and Pro Licenses settings page.